How to Plant Onions: A Growing Guide

 The fundamental considerations and subtle nuances of growing and caring for onions are beyond the scope of this introduction to plant care.
 Please see our Resource Center where we offer additional instructional videos and articles, as well as our bookstore.

-The potential for fungus diseases like downy mildew and pink root can be greatly reduced in certain circumstances.
-Especially by avoiding beds where onions, garlic and other alliums have been grown within the last two years.
-This time period is a basic rule of thumb but, in general, “the longer the better”.
-As gophers are a major pest in onion beds, use gopher traps, wire barriers or wire baskets prior to and during planting.
+The potential for fungus diseases like downy mildew and pink root can be greatly reduced by avoiding beds where onions, garlic, and other alliums have been grown within the last two years.
+The longer the break, the better.
+As gophers are a major pest in onion beds, use gopher traps, wire barriers, or wire baskets prior to and during planting.

 Growing Onions from Seed